innovajs/token-session/README.md

 # token-session

-### Token-session is a node.js framework for managing sessions without cookies or other externals elements, specially designed for *REST services*, *time limited code validations* and others UID with expirations application, with or without data.
+###  Sessions without cookies, specially designed for *REST services*; *time limited code validations* like email verification, temporaly links, etc., and much more.

+#### Version 1.1.0 added Promise support and Express intregration.

 Session data is stored server-side.

-Inspired by express-session, token-session is compatible with the *session store implementations* of express-session like **connect-redis, connect-mongo, express-mysql-session, session-memory-store, etc**.
+token-session is compatible with the *session store implementations* of express-session like **connect-redis, connect-mongo, express-mysql-session, session-memory-store, etc**.

 *session-memory-store* is the default storage.
 Note that it can only be used in a single node of node.js, not being suitable for clusters.